Judy Chu

-Early life
+Early life and education

-Chu was born in Los Angeles as the second of four children to May (1928–2013) and Judson Chu (1923–2015).
+Chu was born in Los Angeles as the second of four children to May Lin (林春美; 1928–2013) and Judson Chu (趙華進; 1923–2015).
 Judson was born in Chico, California, to Chinese parents from Jiangmen, Guangdong and served during World War II in the 10th Army Corps in Okinawa.
-He brought over his wife May from his ancestral home in Xinhui County as a war bride.
+He brought over his wife May from his ancestral home in Xinhui County as a war bride in 1948.
+Her father worked as a union machinist at Lockheed Corporation and an electrical technician for Pacific Bell, while her mother worked as a Teamsters unionized cannery worker.
+Her paternal grandfather ran a restaurant in Watts, Los Angeles.

 Chu grew up in South Los Angeles, near 62nd Street and Normandie Avenue, until her early teen years, when the family moved to the Bay Area.
 She graduated Buchser High School in Santa Clara, California in 1970.

-Education

 In 1974, Chu earned a B.A. degree in mathematics from the University of California, Los Angeles.
 In 1979, she earned a Ph.D. degree in psychology from the California School of Professional Psychology of Alliant International University's Los Angeles campus.
+Initially interested in pursuing a career in computer science, Chu attributes Asian American studies and women's studies classes and anti-Vietnam War activism for her decision to pivot to clinical psychology.
+Her doctoral thesis was regarding the adjustment process of Vietnam War refugees.
+While in school, she volunteered for a rape crisis center as a victim advocate.

 Career

 Academic

 Chu taught psychology in the Los Angeles Community College District for 20 years, including 13 years at East Los Angeles College.
+She also worked as a researcher and lecturer at the UCLA Asian American Studies Center, where she taught Asian American women's studies courses.